 Approved Forms of Acquisition:

 - Permanent Loans

-The University Public Art Program strives to acquire and position works of public art of the highest quality in settings appropriate to the scale, purposes, aesthetics and materials of individual works.
-The University Art Advisory Committee will advocate for and in collaboration of the University Advancement work to secure new works of public art through gift, purchase and loan.
-Where works of public art are received from gifts, University Advancement will manage the stewardship of the donor’s relationship with the campus.
+The University Public Art Collection strives to acquire and position works of public art of the highest quality in settings appropriate to the scale, purposes, aesthetics and materials of individual works.
+The University Art Advisory Committee will advocate for and, in collaboration of the Division of University Advancement, work to secure new works of public art through gift, purchase, and loan.
+Where works of public art are received as gifts, University Advancement will manage the stewardship of the donor’s relationship with the campus.

 Acquisition proposals shall be submitted to UAAC on a timely basis.
 Recommendations shall be based on criteria that includes, but is not limited to: